ai/check-dts/README.md

 ### It seems that check-dts ignores all d.ts-files.
 How can I fix this?

-Please make sure that your tsconfig.json doesn't include `skipLibCheck: true`.
+Please make sure that your tsconfig.json doesn’t include `skipLibCheck: true`.
 Becuase with this [option](https://www.typescriptlang.org/tsconfig#skipLibCheck) all `d.ts`-files will be ignored.